What is the real definition of addiction?

 For more information on how to pick the right drug or alcohol rehab center, check out our 5-step process for finding the right fit.

-If you have questions about the process or want to know more about the holistic approach to treatment, give us a call or complete the form here.
+If you have questions about the definition of addiction, the treatment process or want to know more about the holistic approach to treatment, give us a call or complete the form here.